Feel less anxious but healthier & happier within 30 days!

 Mindfulness.
 Everybody seems to be talking about it.
 It apparently improves productivity, working environments, relationships, communication, life itself… Seems to be the cure for everything.
 But what exactly IS mindfulness?

-Since mindfulness is one of the core topics of my blog, it only seems logical to write an introduction about it - for all those, who don‘t know what it is exactly or have only heard briefly about it.
-Please bear in mind, that I‘m not a medical adviser nor a guru.
+Since mindfulness is one of the core topics of my blog, it only seems logical to write an introduction about it - for all those, who don‘t know what it is or only have a vague idea about it (do I need a disclaimer here?
+I'm not sure... anyway: I‘m not a medical adviser nor a guru ;)).

-However, I'm not only a writer and marketing professional, but also a book lover, interested in all kind of different philosophies on how to lead a good and happy life.
-Since I'm originally an enthusiastic researcher by profession (not a lot of people know that about me), the following text reflects not only my opinion about and my own experience with mindfulness but is also backed by scientific evidence.
+So, here's the thing: I'm not only a writer and marketing person, but also a book lover, interested in all kind of different philosophies on how to lead a good and happy life.

 Stripped down to its most essential meaning, mindfulness can be translated into the following: To be fully present in the moment and to focus on the here and now.
 Sounds quite simple, doesn‘t it?
 Why is the world making such a huge fuss about mindfulness then?